PeteG-cmd/project-1/README.md

 <img src='screenshots/grid-comparison.png'>

-The game start scree the user sees is as below:
+The game start screen the user sees is as below:

 <img src='screenshots/pac-dude-start.png'>